jodersky/akka-serial/README.md

  2. compiling and linking native sources for the current platform: `flow-native-<os>/native:link` This is the most complicated and error-prone step in the build.
 It involves running javah to generate JNI headers, compiling the native sources for the current platform and linking them.
  Note that for this step to work, a project for the current operating system has to be defined.
 Take a look at the build file to see how this is done.

  3. locally publishing the native binary to include in final jar: `flow-native-<os>/publishNative` This copies the compiled binary (for the current platform) to the flow-binaries folder.

  4. packaging the final jar: `flow/package`
- This copies the latest version-compatible shared libraries of flow-binaries to the final jar.
+ This copies the latest major version-compatible shared libraries of flow-binaries to the final jar.

 The idea behind publishing to an intermediate location is to provide a central collection of binaries that may be created from different systems and included in one final jar (a nice corollary is that anyone can compile native sources on a platform, submit a pull request and have the binary included).
 As such, if you are only modifying java/scala sources, it is not necessary to compile any native sources and steps 2 and 3 from above may be omitted.